When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Can you ride the Fiido T1 Pro in the rain?

 Yes, the Fiido T1 Pro is designed to withstand normal weather conditions, including rain.
-However, it is not advisable to ride through deep-standing water or very heavy rain.
+However, riding through deep-standing water or very heavy rain is not advisable.

 How much is the Fiido T1 Pro?

-The T1 Pro is currently available for $1699, although Fiido does periodically have special offers on its website.
+The T1 Pro is currently available for $1699, although Fiido has special offers on its website periodically.

 Is the Fiido T1 Pro frame safe?

-Yes, this latest version has thicker tubing and inner steel reinforcement (on the downtube).
-Any previous concerns regarding broken frames have been addressed and now the T1 undergoes rigorous testing far in excess of the minimum required by EU law.
+This latest version has thicker tubing and inner steel reinforcement (on the downtube).
+Any previous concerns regarding broken frames have been addressed, and now the T1 undergoes rigorous testing far over the minimum required by EU law.

 What are the alternatives to the T1 Pro?

-The closest alternative in terms of styling and cargo-carrying options is the Rad Power Radrunner Plus.
+The closest alternative for styling and cargo-carrying options is the Rad Power Radrunner Plus.
 Although it’s a great alternative option, it lacks some of the features of the T1 Pro.

-The suspension fork is better than expected and it handles well for such a heavy e-bike.
-I also love the retro styling – it harks back to a time when utilitarian bikes were the norm.
+The suspension fork is better than expected and handles well for such a heavy e-bike.
+I also love the retro styling – it harks back to when utilitarian bikes were the norm.